dotnet/source-build/Documentation/sourcebuild-in-repos/new-dependencies.md

 1. Microsoft but non-dotnet repos should usually be able to use the same Arcade wrapper to publish appropriate packages for source-build - please contact a source-build team member to discuss.
 2. Dependencies that have no code (e.g. SDKs with just props and targets) can usually be added using the source-build text-only-package process.
 Contact a source-build team member for more information.
 3. We build some external dependencies in the dotnet/source-build repo.
 Good targets for this generally have very few if any dependencies and very simple build processes.
 Contact a source-build team member for more information.

+## Deciding what version to use
+- If you are using the package as reference-only and want the version to be pinned, use a literal version number in the csprojs that reference the project.
+You can also set up a reference-only package version variable in eng/Versions.props, for instance `<PackageNameReferenceOnly>1.2.3</PackageNameReferenceOnly>` in addition to `<PackageNamePackageVersion>4.5.6</PackageNamePackageVersion>`.
+Also verify that the package is available in [source-build-reference-packages](https://github.com/dotnet/source-build-reference-packages), and if not, [file a source-build issue](https://github.com/dotnet/source-build/issues).
+- If you are using the package in the actual build or want the version to be updated whenever the foreign repo publishes to your channel, use the version number property set up in eng/Versions.props.
+When performing a source-build, the version number will get updated to the current source-built version.
+- If you are using an external or non-Arcade package, please coordinate as much as possible with other teams using that package.
+Each package-version is essentially maintained as a separate concern, so something like repo A requiring Newtonsoft.Json 9.0.1 and repo B requiring 12.0.2 essentially doubles the source-build team's work.